Staten Island to the Oakwood Section

 The top of Oakwood

 Larger detached homes, custom rebuilds, newer construction, oversized lots, and the better-positioned blocks away from the flood line.
 Four-plus bedrooms, two-car garages, high-end renovations.
-At the very top you're competing with buyers who'd otherwise look at Todt Hill or Annadale and chose Oakwood for value and water access.
+At the very top, you're buying the blocks where the lot, the rebuild, and the elevation all line up.
+These homes rarely linger.

 Numbers move month to month.
-These bands are built to stay roughly true through a normal market—but for a live read on a specific block or listing, that's a conversation, not a chart.
+These bands are built to stay roughly true through a normal market.
+For a live read on a specific block or listing, that's a conversation, not a chart.

 05